nikohoffren/anythingllm-docker-chatbot/README.md

 # Dockerized AnythingLLM Chatbot with Weaviate

 A simple chatbot application using AnythingLLM, Ollama (llama2), and Weaviate for vector storage.
+The application features a room-based chat system where users can create and manage multiple chat rooms.

+## Features

+- Multiple chat rooms support
+- Persistent chat history per room
+- Clean and intuitive user interface
+- Real-time chat with AI assistant
+- Local storage for room and message persistence

 ## Prerequisites